 Neuromodulation has shown the ability to recover levels of homeostasis across many body systems.
 Rather than viewing the pathophysiology of SCI from an isolated organ-system perspective, this meeting will place the study of SCI in the context of medical and biological “Systems Theory” which emphasizes an integrated whole-body approach to treatment of illness and/or injury.

-The goal of this meeting will be to initiate discussions and encourage dialog that expands the focus of the SCI field from isolated organ-system dysfunction to the study of the multi-system, inter-related, consequences of SCI, and understanding the current science and evidence for neuromodulation.
+The goal of this meeting will be to initiate discussions and encourage dialogue that expands the focus of the SCI field from isolated organ-system dysfunction to the study of the multi-system, inter-related, consequences of spinal cord injury.

 April 6-8, 2020